svaarala/duktape/doc/function-objects.rst

 Difference between a template and an instance
 =============================================

-A *function template* is a Duktape internal Ecmascript Function object.
+A *function template* is a Duktape internal ECMAScript Function object.
 Function templates are not exposed to user code, and represent a compiled function without a concrete surrounding environment.
 Function templates are created by the compiler for every function and inner function.
 Because